ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport Services API can allow applications to explicitly define Connection Contexts that force separation of Cached State and Protocol Stacks.
 For example, a web browser application might use Connection Contexts with separate caches for different tabs in the browser to decrease linkability.

-The interface to specify a Connection Context can expose fine-grained tuning for which properties and cached state is allowed to be shared with other Connections.
-For example, an application might want to allow sharing TCP Fast Open cookies across contexts, but not TLS session state.

 # IANA Considerations

 RFC-EDITOR: Please remove this section before publication.